You are currently viewing Top 10 Athletics World Records

 An interesting fact is the discus world record set by Schult still stands today and is the longest-standing men’s world record ever beating the likes of Jesse Owens’s long jump record, which stood for almost 25 years and 79 days.

 He later competed in a second Olympic Games in 1992, in which he won the silver medal.
-His last appearance in the Olympics is in 2000 when he was at an age of 40, finishing in 8th place.
+His last appearance in the Olympics is in 2000 when he was at the age of 40, finishing in 8th place.

 3 Highest Points Achieved In Heptathlon